 EPA Leadership in the Lead Paint Alliance

 The Global Alliance to Eliminate Lead Paint ("Lead Paint Alliance" or "the Alliance") is a voluntary collaborative partnership of governments, private industry, and NGOs that works to promote the phase-out of the use of lead in paint.
 The Lead Paint Alliance was established in 2011 and the United Nations Environment Programme (UNEP) and the World Health Organization (WHO) serve as the joint secretariat.
-U.S. EPA and the U.S. Centers for Disease Control (CDC) are the current co-chairs of the Lead Paint Alliance.
+U.S. EPA is currently the chair of the Lead Paint Alliance.

 The main objective of the Alliance is to prevent children’s exposure to lead via paints containing lead, particularly those in countries where lead paint is still manufactured and is commonly used.
 The goal of the Lead Paint Alliance is to promote the establishment of lead paint laws globally.
 The U.S. banned lead in paint in the 1970s and is providing technical and policy expertise to developing countries to put in place lead paint laws.
 Governments, private industries, and NGOs can support this goal by becoming a partner of the Lead Paint Alliance.

 - Visit the official website of the Lead Paint Alliance.
 Exit

 - Status of lead paint laws from WHO: Database of regulations and controls on lead paint Exit

 - Lead Paint Alliance: Ban Lead Paint Exit

 - Strategic Approach to International Chemicals Management (SAICM): Lead in Paint: Emerging Policy Issue Exit

 Click the tabs below to learn more.